Link to the group: http://www.zombiepodcast.com/forum/group.php?groupid=43

-The book with the most votes will be the first month's (June) book, the book with the second most votes will be the second choice.
-During the June reading session we'll start compiling the next list of books to choose from.
-The reason we're not going to start the book reading in May is to allow time for a few more people to find the group, get their butts in gear and either hit a local bookstore or whatever.
+The book with the most votes will be August's book, the book with the second most votes will be September's.
 You're more than welcome to choose the audiobook version of the books to 'read' if you don't have enough time in the day to sit down for two hours and immerse yourself into a novel.
 We'll keep the books to a maximum page count of 500 (so chances are we won't be reading Pillars of the Eart or War and Peace), and see how things go.

 If you do opt to 'read' the audiobook versions of the novels, please ensure that you're listening to an unabridged recording so you don't feel lost during discussions.
 So let's get to the choices for this year.
 If you've read the book chosen, please feel free to either re-read it or read something else (not on the list) while others catch up with you.
 Please feel free to recommend books for the list as well!